STguerin/WhooshSQL/README.md

 # WhooshSQL ![travis-ci](https://travis-ci.org/STguerin/WhooshSQL.svg?branch=master)
 Whoosh integration for SQL Alchemy based on Flask-WhooshAlchemy written by Karl Gyllstromk and WhooshAlchemy by Stefane Fermigier.

-Simply integrates all whoosh fields and search plugins for a more complete solution while keeping the simplicity of use to a minimum.
+Simply integrates all whoosh fields and search plugins for a more complete solution while keeping the simplicity of use.